 - Multi-factor authentication

-VDesk.works provides various packages according to your need.
+VDesk.works provide various packages according to your need.

 For their DaaS client, the plan starts from $55 per month per user.
-For their DaaS manager account, they charge about $100 per user per month.
+Their DaaS manager account charges about $100 per user per month.

 They also provide custom packages for enterprises.

 Amazon Workspaces is a Virtual Desktop that provides customers with a range of choices in terms of hardware and storage configurations.

 They can choose from the processing power needed and the operating system they wish to work upon.
 Linux and Windows are the main offered choices.

 Since these are licensed versions of the OSs, enterprises can either opt to pay them to Amazon as per the use.

 They can also leverage their own subscriptions, which they might have procured earlier.

 Some of the features that Amazon Workspaces include:

 - Microsoft Active Directory for Windows to manage group policies